-The programmer keys do the following functions (see Figure 4-1):

-(left arrow) Moves backward through Configure or Service, one menu at a time.

-(right arrow) Advances through Configure or Service, one menu at a time.

-(up/down arrow) Toggles between the two displayed items.

-(up arrow) Moves backward through each menu, one step at a time.

-(down arrow) Advances through each menu, one step at a time.

-Selects Service from Main Screen.

-(turtle up) Increases the displayed set point value slowly. (turtle down) Decreases the displayed set point value slowly.

-(rabbit up) Increases the displayed set point value quickly (about 10 times faster than the turtle keys).

-(rabbit down) Decreases the displayed set point value quickly (about

-10 times faster than the turtle keys).

-- (minus)+ (plus)Increases set point values by one step at a time.+ (plus)Decreases set point values by one step at a time.

-(solid square) Not used.

-Manual 02827 -------- -------

-ID Displays the 723 control part number and software

-revision level.
+The programmer keys c to the following functions (see Figure 4-1): (left arrow) Moves backward through Configure or Service, one menu at a time. (right arrow) Advances through Configure or Service, one menu at a time. (up/down arrow) Toggles between the two displayed items. (up arrow) Moves backward through each menu, one step at a time. (down arrow) Advances through each menu, one step at a time.
+Selects Service from Main Screen. (turtle up) Increases the displayed set point value slowly. (turtle down) Decreases the displayed set point value slowly. (rabbit up) Increases the displayed set point value quickly (about 10 times faster than the turtle keys). (rabbit down) Decreases the displayed set point value quickly (about 10 times faster than the turtle keys). - (minus) Increases set point values by one step at a time. + (plus) Decreases set point values by one step at a time. (solid square) Not used.
+ID Displays the 723PLUS control part number and software revision level.
 ESC To return to menu header or to main screen.
 SAVE Saves entered values (set points).
 BKSP Scrolls left through line of display.
 SPACE Scrolls right through line of display.

-ENTER Used when entering exact values and accessing

-Configure.

-= (equals) For entering exact values (within 10%).

-. (decimal) To select Configure.
+ENTER Used when entering exact values and accessing Configure. = (equals) For entering exact values (within 10%). (decimal) To select Configure.

-Figure 4-1.
-Hand Held Programmer Functions

-Any values that are adjusted or tuned must be saved prior to removing power to the 723 control, otherwise they will revert back to their original settings.
-Saving is done by pressing the SAVE key on the hand held programmer.